2. The inspection principles

 2.2 To be consistent in our expectations of providers

 It’s important that professionals and members of the public can compare services that do similar things.
 We make this possible by being consistent in what we expect from providers.

-We use the same judgement structure and the same evaluation criteria, wherever possible, irrespective of where children live or receive help.
+We use the same judgement structure and the same evaluation criteria, wherever possible, irrespective of where children and young people live or receive help.

 Our inspection methods and published guidance only differ where there is a good reason.
 This includes taking a similar approach to deciding on the frequency of inspections.

 2.3 To prioritise our work where improvement is needed most

 We are committed to inspecting in a way that focuses our resources where they are needed most.
 If leaders and managers have shown that they can consistently deliver services for children and young people well, we may decide to return less often or do a more proportionate inspection.

 However, we always take into account the risk to children and young people of not inspecting as frequently.
 We use a broad range of information to tell us whether standards are slipping.
 We are always able to go back to good and outstanding providers more quickly if we have concerns.